junaidaslam1/dag-task-generator/README.md

 for Peng'19 (which is for multiple DAG tasks) analysis simple remove the `-s` from the above command.

+# Jobset Island Finding Script (Unicore_Jobset_Island_Finding_Script.py)

+This script was developed as a proof of concept to identify islands of job sets to be analyzed, so that if in a hyper period a set of jobs has already been analyzed with certain constraints then it should not be analyzed again so as to elude the early state space exploration.

 For further information, you can contact the author at *junaidaslam1@gmail.com*